CivicActions/guidebook/practice-areas/engineering/security-compliance.md

 -   Prefer services that allow individual accounts, services that allow MFA and secure password policies.
 -   If a service only allows a single account, have a shared LastPass account that ideally only 2-3 trusted people have access to.
 From there share passwords out on an "as needed" basis only, including to individual day-to-day LastPass accounts for the 2-3 trusted people.
 -   If the shared LastPass account is a paid account it also allows sharing credentials in a way that makes the password harder for the person who you shared it with to recover/view/share (but still allow them to log in with it).
--   Shared account passwords should rotate to ensure that only those users needing access continue to have access, revoking individual accounts particularly when people leave.
+-   Shared account passwords should rotate to ensure that only those users needing access continue to have access, revoking individual accounts particularly when people offboard from the project or company.

 ### Private keys